 Genara Cortés, a singer and composer, was born into a Gypsy family of flamenco-singing lineage and is considered one of today's wildest voices.
 Her father, the "Genaro," was a flamenco master who toured the world.
 She began her career by singing and dancing in flamenco clubs and soon began collaborating with notable flamenco artists.
 She's spent seven years touring the world as a lead singer in the Joaquin Cortés Flamenco Company and has written the lyrics for many of the songs she performs.
 Watch Cortés perform at the 4th Berklee Middle Eastern Festival.

 Sandra Carrasco, a singer, is a unique, young voice in the flamenco scene.
-After studying music education and flamenco at the University of Huelva, Carrasco went out to amaze the world with her breathtaking voice.
+After studying music education and flamenco at the University of Huelva, Carrasco went on to amaze the world with her breathtaking voice.
 She has won numerous awards, including the prize of the Association of Nerva in Seville, Spain.
 She has since toured the world and collaborated with renowned flamenco artists.
 In April 2011, she released her first album.
-See more about her here.
+Learn more about Carrasco.

 El Chispas (Rafael Jiménez) is a member of the new generation of flamenco percussionists.
 Born to flamenco guitar greats Antonio Jiménez, also knowns as "El Chispas," Rafael Jiménez has collaborated with many flamenco, jazz, and Latin artists.
 He is known for his precision, virtuosity, sensibility, and musical intelligence.
 Watch a video from his master class here.